HEGADE/ProfileMaker/readme.md

 ```
 ### profile pdf will be saved in profile directory it self

-## Note : I'm not using github api for extracting data,I'm using bs4 for doing that,and if your profile contains some emoji ,that time ,created pdf will get some garbage text(it's problem of pdf formatter).
+## Note : I'm not using github api for extracting data,I'm using bs4 for doing that,and if your profile contains some emoji ,that time ,created pdf will get some garbage text(it's problem of pdf formatter). and image quality also not good.
 Fix for these things will be provided very soon